Summit of South American-Arab Countries

 - Coordination structure of ASPA

-- Organizational Chart of ASPA
+- Organisational Chart of ASPA

 - III Summit of Heads of State and Government of South American and Arab